 - Density Adjustment corrects the range of the level channel in the Levelogger data file based on a user input adjustment of fluid density.
-The range of the density adjustment is from 0.9 kg/L to 1.1 kg/L. - Barometric Efficiency adjustment is used to proportionally adjust Barologger data in relation to a particular Levelogger.
-Barometric efficiency is often expressed as a percentage or proportion.
-The input field is proportional and has a default value of 1.00.
+The range of the density adjustment is from 0.9 kg/L to 1.1 kg/L. - Barometric Efficiency option uses the Barologger data to adjust the submerged Levelogger data, based on the type of aquifer it is monitoring.
+The barometric efficiency can be set from 0.01 to 3.00.
 For more information about Barometric Efficiency, see Section 10.1.3.1.
-The barometric efficiency can be set from 0.01 to 3.00.